NESCAU-UFLA/FuzzingTool/README.md

 ```

 #### URL Fuzzing
-On this example, you set the payload mode on URL for the fuzzing test.
+You can set the payload mode on URL for the fuzzing test.
 It's based on the variable '$' position.

+For path scanning
-For path scanning, added a suffix to the payload:
+(Added a suffix to the payload on this example):
 ```
 $ ./FuzzingTool.py -f paths.txt -u http://mydomainexample.com/$ --suffix .php
 ```